Ipstenu/varnish-http-purge/readme.txt

 * Fix for Varnish Status Page on MAMP (props @jeremyclarke)
 * Filter for purge headers (props @ocean90)
 * Disallow people from editing the Varnish IP on Multisite
+* Drop support for pre 4.7 because of JSON / REST API

 == Screenshots ==